varo6/pypdf-scripts/readme.md

 # pypdf-scripts

 A collection of scripts for pdf daily usage based on pypdf.
-CLI is needed, code-free .
+CLI is needed, code-free.
 Automatically merge all your pdfs.

 ## Installation & Usage